Olive Garden Logo

 Olive Garden Logo History

 Olive Garden was originally a division of General Mills.
 Its first location appeared in the city of Orlando in 1982.
 By 1989, it was already a chain with 145 catering establishments.
 This made it the fastest-growing of all the sub-brands, which is why it was eventually spun off as a brand in its own right.
-The company’s popularity increased every month, and gradually its sales volume reached the indicators of a competing structure – Red Lobster.
+The company’s popularity increased monthly, and its sales volume gradually reached the indicators of a competing structure – Red Lobster.
 Thus, it has become a leader among US full-service restaurant chains.
 Italian cuisine has always remained her basic specialty.

-As for the identity, the restaurateurs used the old sign, approved at the beginning of the emergence of food outlets.
+As for the identity, the restaurateurs used the old sign, which was approved at the beginning of the emergence of food outlets.
 For a redesign, they change its style while maintaining the familiar structure.
 In general, the brand has four logos.

 What is Olive Garden?